-The marketing mix or 4P is a strategic tool for a unified and systematic approach to bringing Starbucks’ products to food and beverage markets around the world.
-Based on its 4Ps, the coffeehouse company applies a combination of marketing strategies and tactics to promote the right products at the right places at the right prices.
-The success of the marketing mix contributes to operational effectiveness and supports Starbucks’ mission statement and vision statement.
+This marketing mix or 4P brings Starbucks’ products to food and beverage markets.
+With its 4Ps, the coffeehouse company’s marketing strategies and tactics promote products at the right places and prices.
+This marketing mix’s success boosts business effectiveness for Starbucks’ mission and vision.

 - Drinks